Consistency and Contrast

 but

 This is likely the most powerful tool in your graphic design arsenal.
-If you can correctly implement this single concept, you will be producing some of the better designed data visualizations.
+Master this one concept, and your data visualizations will immediately stand out from the crowd.

 Let’s see how one can move from poor implementation to good implementation.